 Initial evaluation for a child involves meeting with parents or caregivers.
 The purpose is to gather a strong developmental history and other relevant documents and fully understand the referral.
 This appointment is usually separate from the testing appointment and typically does not involve the child present.
 The testing appointments themselves are designed for the examinee only and if there is a comfort level the parents can "drop off" the children for testing.
 The child will be given breaks and bringing water or small snack is appropriate.
 The test report will typically be complete in 10 business days and the results will be disseminated to the parents/caregivers during a visit at that time.

 Testing for adults do not require a separate visit for initial gathering of information since this can be incorporated during the testing time.

-Dr. Jansons provides neuropsychological testing for children, adolescents and adults.
+Dr. Jansons, Fellow of the American Board of Neuropsychology, provides neuropsychological testing for children, adolescents and adults.

-As a "window" into brain functioning, neuropsychological evaluation is a process involving the administration of short tests.
-By analyzing patterns in test results, Dr. Jansons can provide valuable information to assist you in obtaining the best care from your doctors.
+As a "window" into brain functioning, neuropsychological evaluation is a process involving the administration of a number of short tests.
+By analyzing patterns in test results, Dr. Jansons can provide valuable information to assist patients in obtaining the best care from their doctors.

 Evaluations are provided to diagnose various developmental, personality and behavioral-medical conditions.
-Typical evaluations involve assessments for ADHD, Autism Spectrum Disorders, Executive Dysfunction, Learning Disabilities, Traumatic Brain Injury, and memory disturbances such as Alzheimers Disease.
+Typical evaluations involve assessments for ADHD, Autism Spectrum Disorders and other neurodevelopmental disorders, executive dysfunction, learning disabilities, traumatic brain injury, and neurodegenerative disturbances such as Alzheimers Disease and other dementias.